-Stem Cells for Knee Pain — Houston, Cypress, Beaumont
+Stem Cells for Knee Pain — Houston, TX

 Knee pain afflicts many active people at some point during their lives.
 Over time, injuries, wear and disease can cause the cartilage in the knee joint to deteriorate, leading to limited movement and discomfort.

-With treatment, it's possible to overcome knee pain and return to the activities you enjoy.
-To best serve patients like you, we provide innovative stem cell treatment for patients with knee problems in Houston, Cypress and Beaumont.
+With treatment, it’s possible to overcome knee pain and return to the activities you enjoy.
+To best serve patients like you, we provide innovative stem cell treatment for patients with knee problems in Houston, TX.

 How Does Stem Cell Treatment Relieve Knee Pain?